Cyber Insurance Glossary: Key Terms Explained

 R

 Ransomware A type of malware that encrypts a victim’s data and demands payment for the decryption key.
-Ransomware events typically trigger multiple coverage components — extortion, business interruption, forensics, and sometimes data recovery.
+Ransomware events typically trigger multiple coverage components, including cyber extortion, business interruption, forensics, and data recovery.
+See: Ransomware and Cyber Insurance Coverage

 Rectification / System Restoration Coverage for the cost of restoring or recreating data and systems damaged or destroyed by a covered cyber event.